-Raspberry Pi is a low-cost, high-performance, credit-card-sized computer for learning, solving problems and having fun.
-Easy to get started with, this tiny yet powerful computer comes with additional resources including monitor screen, keyboard and mouse.
-Imagine the inconvenience of moving around the accessories between workplaces for accessing this tiny computer.
-Does it still feel tiny?
+Raspberry Pi is a low-cost, high-performance, credit-card-sized computer designed for learning, problem-solving, and having fun.
+Easy to get started with, this compact yet powerful computer comes with essential accessories, including a monitor, keyboard, and mouse.

 The configuration given in this article lets you set up a local network between Raspberry Pi board and a laptop using an Ethernet cable.
 It is a simple and convenient configuration to access Raspberry Pi remotely.

-Installing required packages on Ubuntu
+Installing Required Packages on Ubuntu

 Configure Ethernet connection on Ubuntu to share its network with hosts connected to it—in this case, Raspberry Pi.
 Then, open connection settings for Ethernet connection from desktop.

 Change IPV4 settings to Share to Other Computers and click on Save.
 (Fig. 2).
 An IP address is required to get access to Raspberry Pi over Secure Socket Shell (SSH).
 (SSH is a network protocol that provides the administrator with a secure way to access a remote computer.
 SSH service is not enabled by default in Raspberry Pi.
-To enable SSH, access command line using sudo raspi-config command).
-Since there is no monitor or keyboard connected to Raspberry Pi, it is not possible to use $ ifconfig command.

 To find out the IP address assigned to Raspberry Pi using a laptop, use nmap tool.
 Ubuntu needs Internet connectivity over Wi-Fi.
 To do that, connect it to a known Wi-Fi connection.